lunarcon/neptune/README.md

 <hr></hr>
 <h3>Caution</h3>
 <br>To have the colors correctly rendered, you need to have a registry entry in place.
 If you don't have it already, all you need to do is have the 'enablecolor.reg'
 in the same directory as neptune.
 It will detect this file while openining up and install this for you, apter prompting for permission.
-You may need to restart neptune afterwerds.
+You may need to restart neptune afterwards.
+<br>If you already have this entry in place, simply delete the file, so its not executed every time neptune is run.
 <br><br>
 Also, Never run this in the IDLE, it just won't work
 <hr></hr>